Our History

 Perrin Air Force Base has trained its share of heroes who performed well in combat.
 The students were awarded medals and became jet aces in WWII, Korea and Vietnam.
 Beginning on June 1, 1962, Perrin served under the Aerospace Defense Command with headquarters at Ent Air Force Base, Colorado Springs, Colorado.
 Perrin’s last operational wing was the 4780th Aerospace Defense Wing.
 The wing absorbed the personnel of the Air Training Command’s 3555th Flying Training Wing.

 While Perrin trained pilots for the Aerospace Defense Command, it also manned its own Aerospace Defense Alert Unit with members of its permanent party rotating from training assignment to serve on combat alert duty.
-F102’s were standing on hard alert with “guns and rockets loaded for Bear…Russian Bears.”
+F102’s stood on ‘hard alert’ equipped with AIM 4 missiles of either a radar guided version or infrared version.
+It also carried the AIM -26A nuclear warhead or AIM-26B expanding metal rod warhead.
+This was cold war time and they were standing by to defend against Bear…’Russian Bears’.

 Besides serving as a finishing school for pilots, Perrin has furnished volunteers for the Space Program.
-By 1971, units at Perrin has garnered many honors for outstanding accomplishments, topped by the presentation of three consecutive Air Force Outstanding Presidential Unit Citation awards and the Daedalian Aircraft Maintenance and Supply Trophies.
+By 1971, units at Perrin had garnered many honors for outstanding accomplishments, topped by the presentation of three consecutive Air Force Outstanding Presidential Unit Citation awards and the Daedalian Aircraft Maintenance and Supply Trophies.
+This award honored the unit that achieved the best supply effectiveness record in the Air Force in support of mission aircraft and/or weapons.

-Upon one of the first local released statements regarding the closing of Perrin AFB, Colonel Vermont Garrison said, “The 4780th Aerospace Defense Wing has been one of the most efficient Wings that I have been associated with.”
-The late Colonel Vermont Garrison, WWII, Korean and Vietnam Jet ACE (21 kills.
-9 probable’s and 4 shared,) was the last Wing Commander at Perrin AFB, Texas.
+As part of the first publicly released statements regarding the closing of Perrin AFB, Colonel Vermont Garrison said, “The 4780th Aerospace Defense Wing has been one of the most efficient Wings that I have been associated with.”
+Colonel Garrison, a WWII, Korea and Vietnam Jet ACE (21 kills, 9 probable’s and 4 shared,) served as the last Wing Commander at Perrin Air Force Base.

-Perrin Air Force Base’s closure on June 30, 1971, was reported to be a change in pilot training mission, phase out of the F102 fighter interceptor, and the crowded air space when Dallas-Fort Worth International airport opened.
+Perrin Air Force Base’s closure on June 30, 1971, was a result of changes in pilot training missions, phase out of the F102 fighter interceptor, and the crowded air space when Dallas-Fort Worth International airport opened.

 Reunions

 Since base closure, Grayson County gained most of the airport facilities.
-Grayson County College acquired approximately 400 acres as their “west campus!”
-Some of the permanent buildings on the east side of the airport are now part of the college’s west campus.
+Grayson County College acquired approximately 400 acres as their “West Campus”.

-The three barracks named after enlisted men war heroes, Erwin Hall, Jensen Hall, and Mathies Hall, were used as college dormitories.
-In addition to Grayson College west campus use, a regional juvenile detention center constructed several modern buildings for use as a boot camp to turn around the region’s young bad guys and girls.
-(After the Perrin AFB) closing, the airport almost become a ghost town.
+After the base closing, the airport almost become a ghost town.
 However, new visionary members to the airport board realized the growth potential of the airport and during the year 2007, Grayson County Airport Board succeeded in getting the airport designated as North Texas Regional Airport – Perrin Field.
+Many businesses now reside on the former base grounds as well as commercial aviation operations.

 The Historical Society